PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "I am."

 "Oh, well, then it's nowhere near ugly enough.
-It's so ugly, this Eelpout, that to think of it is to."
+It's so ugly, this Eelpout, that to think of it is to -- "

 "I have seen a great many ugly things," said the man in a way that indicated that he, the far worldlier man, was growing tired of this exchange.